Marc Berthier: 1970s

 The oil crises of 1971 and 1973 drove up the price of plastic.
 This brought about the end of the "Chant du Styrène" and the Le Plastique pour le plastique exhibition at the Centre National d'Art Appliqué Contemporain.
 Berthier subsequently began using different materials, such as metal and wood.
 In 1972, he developed Twenty Tube, a set of removable furniture in colored, lacquered metal tubing featuring bunk beds, a cantilever chair and desk, shelves, and a rolling table.
 The project was launched jointly with the Union des groupements d'achats publics, the Centre de création industrielle, and the Groupe interministériel d'Étude de mobilier scolaire.
 It was presented at the inauguration of the Centre Pompidou in 1977.

 In 1975, Berthier approached international design publishers, such as Knoll in the United States and Magis in Italy.
 There, he proposed his Aviva collection, solid wood furniture created with only two small sections, with the collection's chair headlining the series.

 1980s

 Berthier spent most of the 1980s with Magis, notably producing the Magis Chair, made primarily of steel.
 In 1984, he designed the Jackspot lamp alongside Guillaume Kuhlmann and manufactured by Holight France.

 1990s

 In 1997, Berthier produced the Tykho.
 It was made of elastomer and acid-colored watercolors and was rectangular in shape.
 It appeared on the 20 March 2000 edition of Time magazine under the title "The Rebirth of Design" and captioned "Rubber radio by Marc Berthier".
 He spoke with Le Monde about the radio's design.
 Produced by Lexon France, it is now in the permanent collection of the Museum of Modern Art.

 2000s

-In 2002, Berthier and his daughter founded eliumstudio along with his former students, Pierre Garner and Fred Lintz.
+In 2002, Berthier and his daughter founded the industrial design agency eliumstudio along with his former students, Pierre Garner and Fred Lintz.